 This introduction provides an overview of the TEI Guidelines, describing their purpose and overall design, and addressing basic concepts of validity and TEI conformance.

 The TEI’s events calendar lists training opportunities, many of which offer a discount for staff at TEI member institutions and for TEI subscribers..

 Although the TEI itself does not currently maintain any tutorials for learning TEI, the TEI community has produced a wide range of materials including online tutorials, materials used in teaching TEI workshops (some of which are held on a regular basis), and project documentation.
 The TEI maintains a listing of these materials and welcomes additions.

-The underlying expression of the TEI Guidelines is a document called an
+The underlying expression of the TEI Guidelines is a document called an ODD (or

 One Document Does it all), so called because it constitutes a single source from which the P5 schemas, reference documentation, and Guidelines prose are derived.
 The ODD language (which is part of the TEI language itself) is also the language in which TEI customizations are written.
 This introduction to the ODD language provides an overview of the essential concepts and some detail on how to write TEI customizations in ODD.
 ODD customizations may also be created using the web-based Roma tool.